 The pain which arises in a current situation most often relates to other painful situations in the past.
 The painful experiences of the past, which could not be processed or expressed become part of our “emotional archives”.
 We store these memories in such a way to try to ensure that we can try to avoid similar feelings in the future.
 When we were in a powerless situation (such as when we are young, or in a work environment with little control or power) we are much more likely to “store” the pain in those situations, since there was no avenue for us to express our feelings.

 When we cannot deal with pain in the past, we will develop defenses to try to “protect” ourselves from similar experiences in the future.
 Of course, this strategy is doomed to fail, because sooner or later a situation will arise and the old wound is torn open again.

 So the issue is not so much uncontrolled anger, as much as unresolved pain.
 Loneliness, abandonment, fear, grief, abuse, failure, disappointment, betrayal, rejection (offered as examples of many other possible painful experiences that haven’t been expressed).

 Once the real issues have been identified, we can constructively attend to the healing process versus destructively avoiding healing.
 If we don’t stop avoiding the painful feelings we will continue to be destructive.
 The destructive patterns of blaming, shaming, judging, criticizing, condemning, and often angry actions and words spoken in anger perpetuate suffering and create even more conflict.

-Are you finding yourself not dealing well with anger issues in your relationship?
-Call me, Nick Meima, and let’s work together.
+Are you dealing with anger issues in your relationship?
+Email me Nick Meima, and let’s schedule a time to talk about your concerns.

 We can help.